gavdraper/gavdraper.github.io/_drafts/sql-server-application-roles.md

 SELECT * FROM Accounts.AccountsTable
 {% endhighlight  %}

 The select will then work as we've now got permission through the application role.
-When you authenticate as an Applicatio Role with sp_setapprole you will stay in that role until you either disconnect or you call sp_unsetapprole.
+When you authenticate as an Application Role with sp_setapprole you will stay in that role until you either disconnect or you call sp_unsetapprole.

 Whilst not the most elegant solution it does provide another line of security for sensitive tables that you don't want all users to have access to.